r0wh4n/portfolio-template/README.md

 ### Features

 Responsive design

-Clean and modern layout
+Minimal and clean layout

-Easy navigation
-Project showcases
-Contact
+Customizable colors and styles

+Easy to add new projects and sections

+Built with modern web technologies

-### Getting Started
+### Usage

+To use this template for your own portfolio:

-Clone the repository: git clone git@github.com:r0wh4n/Portfolio.git
+Clone the repository to your local machine.

-Navigate to the repo directory using the command

-Install the dependencies by using "npm install".
-This will install all the necessary packages and dependencies needed to run your website.
+Install the required dependencies by running npm install in the project directory.

-After installation is complete, you can start the development server by running the command "npm start".
-This will compile and run your website, and open it in your default browser.
+Customize the content and styling to your liking.

+Add your own projects and sections to showcase your work.

+Deploy the website to your preferred hosting platform.

-### Deployment
+### Contributing

-This website is deployed on Github pages.
+Contributions are welcome and appreciated!
+If you find a bug, have a suggestion, or would like to contribute code, please open an issue or pull request on this repository.

 ### Contact